 This case is before the Administrator, Centers for Medicare & Medicaid Services (CMS), for review of the decision of the Provider Reimbursement Review Board (Board).
 The review is during the 60-day period in §1878(f) (1) of the Social Security Act (Act), as amended (42 USC 139500 (f)).
 The parties were notified of the Administrator's intention to review the Board's decision.
-The Center for Medicare (CM) and the Medicare Administrative Contractor (MAC) both submitted comments requesting that the Administrator reversed the Board's decision.
-The Provider submitted comments requesting that the Board's decision be upheld.
+The Center for Medicare (CM) and the Provider both submitted comments.
 Accordingly, this case is now before the Administrator for final agency review.